Originally published December 7, 2017. Updated July 23, 2018.

 The Uniform Bar Exam is administered by the National Conference of Bar Examiners in a majority of states in the country.
 The two-day exam, which measures a test takers knowledge of universal legal principles, is comprised of the Multistate Essay Examination (MEE), two Multistate Performance Test (MPT) tasks, and the Multistate Bar Examination (MBE).

 While the UBE is uniformly graded, each state or U.S. territory has the authority to establish their own passing score.
-And since the UBE has been adopted across 38 jurisdictions, results can be transferred wherever the exam is administered.
+And since more than half of the jurisdictions in the United States have adopted the UBE, results can be transferred wherever the exam is administered.

 States that Administer the Uniform Bar Exam

 Although the UBE is administered from coast-to-coast, there are still some states where the exam hasn't been adopted.
 Here is a complete list of the Uniform Bar Exam States.

 - Rhode Island